followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/customShapes/title.md

 ---
 ---
 ##### shortDescription
-Specifies a shape's tooltip that is displayed in a toolbox panel.
+Specifies the shape's tooltip in the toolbox panel.

 ---